joshuakarjala/dk-car-scraper/README.md

 dk-car-scraper
 ==============

-"A python module which returns details about a Danish car from its license plate number"
+A python module which returns details about a Danish car from its license plate number